digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

 ## Replacement
 If repairing instead of replacing, you will need:
-- a rebuild kit (usually consists of 3 plastic pieces, a spring, and a small motor)
+- A rebuild kit (usually consists of 3 plastic pieces, a spring, and a small motor)
-- some grease (general purpose is fine)
+- Some grease (general purpose is fine)

 > If replacing, note that the there is a change in electrical plugs between the AU and other models.
 Adapter cables were available for a time but are hard to come by, so the accepted advice is to ensure you source AU parts
 {: .block-note}